-In order to be eligible to apply to the ERC Starting or Consolidator Grant, a Principal Investigator must have successfully defended a PhD or equivalent doctoral degree.
-First-professional degrees will not be considered in themselves as PhD-equivalent, even if recipients carry the title "Doctor".
+In order to be eligible to apply to the ERC Starting or Consolidator Grant, a Principal Investigator must hold a PhD or equivalent doctoral degree.
+First-professional degrees will not be considered in themselves as PhD-equivalent, even if recipients carry the title 'Doctor'.
 See below for further guidelines on PhD degree equivalency.